 - The health amount should be increased by 6% in each succeeding year.

 - Graduate Students (excluding Engineering) - Tuition will be $4,994 per semester for Fall 2018 and Spring 2019, and $2,331 for Summer 2019.
 Total tuition will be $12,319 for the 18/19 year.

 - These amounts should be increased by 4% in each succeeding year.

 Research Associates will be charged a reduced SI rate due to the lower utilization of health, dental, and prescription benefits mostly because of this group's aggregate younger age.
-A person in a research associate position is eligible for the University’s 10% retirement match after completing 3 years of university employment.
+Typically a person in a research associate position is eligible for the University’s 10% retirement match after completing 36 FTE service months of university employment.
 However, if the hired research associate participated in a 403(b), 401(a), 401(k) or other retirement plan at a previous employer that made employer contributions, or if they are age 55 or older upon their employment at MSU, they may immediately be eligible for the retirement match.
 Please take this into consideration when putting together your proposal budgets.
 For additional information on retirement eligibility, please see the MSU Retirement Guide.

 Senior Research Associates are eligible for the same benefits as fixed term faculty, including the University’s 10% retirement matching contribution upon appointment, and will be assessed the normal costs of fringe benefits.

 Lecturer, assistant instructors, instructor resident, instructor intern, resident and intern will be exempted from the retiree portion of health dental, and prescriptions during the first three FTE years of MSU employment.

 ||Health, Rx, Dental

 - Retirement - 10% if enrolled.
 If not enrolled no costs will be assessed.